NanoSmasher/nanosmasher.github.io/_posts/cfvg/2015-02-21-donkeyspace.md

 A bit of math churns out: 5 * 19/49-5 * 30/49 = -1.122

 And against a full -5, it hurts to consider dropping it.
 The sub-optimal clause is described in the first example, where you aim to reduce entropy in order to secure a quicker game.
-I believe you can work out the kinks in the solution given the former examples.
+I believe you can work out the kinks in the solution given the former examples. <i class="fa fa-stop"></i>